kris-ellery/coldfusion-codeguide/README.md

 # ColdFusion Syntax

-ColdFusion syntax reference for developers who are new to the language or just need a quick refresh.
+ColdFusion syntax reference for developers who are new to the language or need a quick refresh.

 ## Table of Contents